Prerequisite Coursework from a Regionally Accredited College or University Include:

 - List of courses in progress, or scheduled courses from the registrar’s office

 - Three (3) references.
-The program staff will email reference forms to the individual references on
+The program staff will email reference forms to the individual references on the application.

 - At least two (2) references must be from college/university biology and/or chemistry professors